EmilHvitfeldt/R-text-data/README.md

 ### subtools

-The **subtools** package doesn’t include any textural data, but allows you to read subtitle files.
+The **subtools** package doesn’t include any textual data, but allows you to read subtitle files.

 ``` r